I was employed by the University of Florida from 1972-2010. I have

 and Applications (SMA) (2019).

-Some issues in generalized linear modeling, in
+Some issues in generalized linear modeling, in Springer

-Springer proceedings of International Workshop on Matrices and
+proceedings of International Workshop on Matrices and

-Statistics, Funchal, Portugal (2020).
+Statistics, Funchal, Madeira, Portugal

-Interpreting effects in generalized linear modeling, (A. Agresti,
+Interpreting effects in generalized linear modeling,

-C. Tarantola, and R. Varriale), to appear in Springer publication
+(A. Agresti, C. Tarantola, and R. Varriale), Pages 1-8

 Reflections on Murray Aitkin's contributions to nonparametric